Delivering enabling infrastructure in the right place, at the right time, is critical in unlocking land supply for new housing and businesses.

 - electrical and gas infrastructure.

-Basic Infrastructure Schemes will provide enhanced transparency and certainty around infrastructure funding arrangements for investors and communities by setting down what type of infrastructure will be provided within an area, who will fund it and when it will be delivered.
+Basic infrastructure schemes will provide enhanced transparency and certainty around infrastructure funding arrangements for investors and communities by setting down what type of infrastructure will be provided within an area, who will fund it and when it will be delivered.

 Through this type of scheme, basic infrastructure will be provided in step with the pace of development and delivered when actually needed, not at some time in the future.

-Basic Infrastructure Schemes will also be useful for the coordinated delivery of infrastructure where there are complex land ownership arrangements or multiple landowners, thereby precluding the need to use infrastructure deeds.
+Basic infrastructure schemes will also be useful for the coordinated delivery of infrastructure where there are complex land ownership arrangements or multiple landowners, thereby precluding the need to use infrastructure deeds.

 - communications networks

-- electrical Infrastructure
+- electrical and gas infrastructure

 Infrastructure schemes will be overseen by a suitably qualified Scheme Coordinator.